Squamous Cell Carcinoma

 Treatment

-In most cases, surgery (Mohs' micrographic surgery, excision, or electrodessication and curettage) or radiation is used to treat these tumors.
-In the previous sentence, click on those treatment options to learn more about them.
+In most cases, surgery (Mohs' micrographic surgery, excision, or electrodessication and curettage) or radiation is used to treat these invasive tumors.
 There are pros and cons to each treatment method with differences in cure rate, healing time, post-treatment restrictions, and cosmetic outcome.

 Squamous Cell Carcinoma in situ (Bowen's disease or intraepitheelial squamous cell carcinoma)

-Early, non-invasive tumors are called squamous cell carcinoma in-situ (or intraepithelial squamous cell carcinoma or Bowen’s disease), which does not pose a metastasis risk at this early stage.
-Tumor cells are present only in the epidermis, the top layer of skin, where there are no blood vessels and therefore no risk of spreading.
+Early, non-invasive tumors are called squamous cell carcinoma in-situ (or intraepithelial squamous cell carcinoma or Bowen’s disease when caused by the Sun), which does not pose a metastasis risk at this early stage.
+In situ means that the tumor cells are only present in the epidermis, the top layer of skin, where there are no blood vessels and therefore there is virtually no risk of spreading.
 This early variant is not life-threatening unless untreated, in which case it can become invasive with time (months to years).

 Treatment

-Both non-surgical (imiquimod cream) and surgical (Mohs' micrographic surgery, excision, or electrodessication and curettage) treatment options exist for this early form of cancer.
+Both non-surgical (i.e. imiquimod cream, 5-FU) and surgical (Mohs' micrographic surgery, excision, or electrodessication and curettage) treatment options exist for this early form of cancer.

 Keratoacanthoma or Squamous Cell Carcinoma, Keratoacanthoma Type